Plan for your future together

 How Coaching Works

 So many things go into engagement.
 Wedding planning of course, but also, what is life going to look like after the wedding?
 Where will you live, who’s going to pay for what, what do we both actually want out of life (and how do we pay for that?!).

-The primary goal of our premarital sessions is to talk through a lot of those big picture things to prevent future conflict.
+The primary goal of our premarital sessions is to talk through a lot of those big picture things.
 What are your individual and combined goals for the next few years?
 What about after that?
 How can we align your individual goals with your combined goals and financially support both?
 One of the most important things to decide before going into much else is how (or if) you’re going to combine your money.
 One big pot?
 50/50 on bills?
 Based on income?
 Joint account for bills, individual accounts for fun money?
 There are pros and cons to all of them, so we’ll talk through what’s the most important to each of you and what might work best.

 The primary goal of the newlywed sessions is to really set up that personalized family budget.
 A lot of people hear “budget” and assume that means no spending money on fun stuff.
 On the contrary, a good budget gives you the freedom to spend on the fun stuff you want to spend on without having to stress out about whether you can afford it or not.
 Vacation, hobbies, date night, Christmas presents…all the fun things belong in your budget just as much as rent/mortgage payments and student loan payments do.
 There are a zillion budgeting options out there, and as much as I have my personal biases, I know not every program is right for everyone, so we’ll figure out what works for you.
 All the details?
 Automate everything?
 Somewhere in between?
 Regardless, we’ll discuss and figure it out.

 Our intial meeting is free and lasts 15-30 minutes.
 We’ll chat about what you’re looking for, what I provide, and if we’d be a good fit.